bfbarkhouse/nomad-gh-runner/README.md

            }`

 ### Stage container images
-- Build `/runner/Dockerfile` on a Linux x86_64 host
+- Build `/runner/Dockerfile` on the architecture of your choice
-- Build `/webhook/Dockerfile` on a Linux x86_64 host
+- Build `/webhook/Dockerfile` on the architecture of your choice
-- Push these images to your registry of choice
+- Push these images to a registry of your choice
 - Update `/runner/github_runner.nomad.hcl` to point to the runner image with any required authentication options
-- Update `/webhook/github_webhook.nomad.hcl` to point to the runner image with any required authentication options
+- Update `/webhook/github_webhook.nomad.hcl` to point to the webhook image with any required authentication options

 ### HashiCorp Nomad
 - Submit job `/runner/github_runner.nomad.hcl`